 Kelly Doyle, Administrative Director, joined the WCRC staff in September 2012, bringing more than 25 years of non-profit experience to WCRC.
 She has worked both as a Program Manager at the Museum of Children’s Art and as Finance and Operations Administrator at the Community Network for Youth Development.
 Having worked in both the program and administrative sides of the non-profit world, she brings a unique balance to her position.
 She holds a BA degree in Fine Arts and English.
 When not at WCRC, she can usually be found puttering in her garden or making homemade jams and pickles.

-Dolores Moorehead, MS, APCC, Lead Client Navigator / Multicultural Client Support Clinician, has over 30 years of progressive experience in cancer services.
+Dolores Moorehead, MS, APCC, Community Engagement Director and Client Support Clinician, has more than 30 years of progressive experience in cancer services.
 Prior to joining WCRC in 2002, she worked at the American Cancer Society for more than thirteen years.
 In October 2005, she was awarded the Spirit of Activism Award by Breast Cancer Action (BCA), and in May 2008, she received the prestigious Lane Adams Quality of Life Award from the American Cancer Society.
 Dolores also chaired the Each One, Reach One Conference Planning committee in 2006.

 Veronica Peinado, Multicultural Navigator, was with American Cancer Society for 7 years where she assisted residents of Alameda County in locating resources, support and coordinated transportation to life-saving treatment.
 She is passionate about improving the health and well-being of under-served communities through education, research, leadership, and advocacy.
 She believes very strongly that everyone should have a voice regardless of language and other barriers.
 In her spare time, you can either catch her behind a book or outdoors enjoying the Bay weather.

 Christine Sinnott, MTS, CFRE, Development Manager, has worked in non-profit fundraising since 1993 and with WCRC since 1998.
-Christine manages multiple aspects of WCRC’s development program, including annual giving, grant-seeking, and the Swim A Mile for Women with Cancer, WCRC’s largest annual fundraiser.
+Christine manages multiple aspects of WCRC’s development program, including annual giving, grant-seeking, and the Swim A Mile / Move A Mile for Women with Cancer, WCRC’s largest annual fundraiser.
 In her spare time, she enjoys reading, quilting and cooking.